What does the

 Qur'an (18:26) - "[Allah] maketh none to share in his government."
 This was probably intended as a slam against polytheists and the Christian belief in the Trinity, but it has been used as the basis for criticizing secular government.

 Qur'an (19:64) - "And we do not descend but by the command of your Lord; to Him belongs whatever is before us and whatever is behind us and whatever is between these, and your Lord is not forgetful."

 Qur'an (4:141) - "...And never will Allah grant to the unbelievers a way (to triumphs) over the believers."

-Qur'an (63:8) - "...might belongeth to Allah and to His messenger and to the believers; but the hypocrites know not."
-The "hypocrites" are defined as Muslims in name only, those who do not submit to the theocracy of Allah.
+Qur'an (63:8) - "...might belongs to Allah and to His messenger and to the believers; but the hypocrites know not."
+The "hypocrites" are defined as Muslims in name only.
+They are accused of failing to submit to the theocracy of Allah.

 Qur'an (3:28) - "Let not the believers Take for friends or helpers Unbelievers rather than believers: if any do that, in nothing will there be help from Allah: except by way of precaution, that ye may Guard yourselves from them.
 But Allah cautions you (To remember) Himself; for the final goal is to Allah."
 The word 'friend' is Awliyaa which is inclusive of friends, protectors and helpers - the components of civil society.
 See also verse 5:51

 Qur'an (4:123) - "Not your desires, nor those of the People of the Book (can prevail): whoever works evil, will be requited accordingly.
 Nor will he find, besides Allah, any protector or helper."

 Qur'an (28:17) - "O my Lord!
 For that Thou hast bestowed Thy Grace on me, never shall I be a help to those who sin!"
 It is difficult to reconcile this verse with the civic duty of a public office holder in a pluralistic society.